karalus/esb0/README.md

 ### Working with the sources ###

-The GIT repository contains Eclipse project files for working with Eclipse 3.7.2.
+The GIT repository contains old Eclipse project files for working with Eclipse 3.7.2.

 Any other IDE will also do since there is nothing special about it:
 1) Either you use a maven project import wizard